 - Differences in starvation endurance between antlions originating from Mediterranean (benign and predictable) and desert (harsher and stochastic) regions were investigated by exposing them to starvation in a fully factorial experiment using climate chambers simulating Mediterranean or desert climatic conditions.

 - A trade-off between growth rate and starvation endurance was also investigated by feeding the antlions at two different frequencies pre-starvation.
 Additionally, the existence of growth compensation was tested for by measuring relative growth rate when feeding was resumed post-starvation.

 - Population of origin did not significantly affect rates of body mass loss during starvation or relative growth rates when feeding was resumed.
 Antlions that were fed less frequently during the feeding phase lost mass faster during the starvation phase, but grew faster during the compensation phase.

-This study emphasises the importance of testing responses to stress when comparing life-history decisions in individuals from different populations.
-Some phenotypic differences between populations might be apparent only when exposing the experimental organisms to external stress (in addition to the environmental change the organism experiences in a common-garden or transplant experiment), while, on the other hand, phenotypic differences apparent under stress-free conditions might be masked by the effects of the stress factor, which also leads to important findings regarding the level of plasticity in response to stress in different populations.
+- This study emphasises the importance of testing responses to stress when investigating life-history trade-offs.
+Some phenotypic differences between populations might be apparent only when exposing the experimental organisms to external stress.
+Conversely, phenotypic differences apparent under stress-free conditions might be masked by the effects of the stress factor.
+Adopting such an integrative approach allows elucidation of the level of plasticity in response to stress in different populations.